k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

    When used in the cookie, the JWT expiration is automatically extended on each call, whereas it is not extended when using the Bearer header to pass the JWT.

-Authorization and permissions are determined by the credentials provided during the initial "/api/authenticate" call, either by the user or by the API Key, along with the assigned roles for each.
+> Authorization and permissions are determined by the credentials provided during the initial "/api/authenticate" call, either by the user or by the API Key, along with the assigned roles for each.
 See [here](/articles/26_fabric_security/01_fabric_credentials_overview.md) for more information about API Keys, roles, and permissions.

 #### Authenticate: Cookie vs. Response Body

 The `/api/authenticate` endpoint is used both for **end-user login** (a human authenticating in a browser) and for **server-to-server calls** (a service obtaining a short-lived JWT using an API Key).
 Fabric enforces a behavioral separation between these two modes, based on whether the resulting JWT carries a resolved user identity (the `unm` claim) and on the `responseInBody` request parameter:

-* **End-user login** - when the call resolves to a Fabric user (username/password, or an API Key associated to a user), the JWT is returned as a **cookie** by default, and it carries the `unm` claim.
+* **End-user login** - when the call resolves to a Fabric user, e.g. while browsing (username/password, or an API Key associated to a user), the JWT is returned as a **cookie** by default, and it carries the `unm` claim.
 Accessing Web Services using this cookie requires the `unm` claim to be present; a cookie JWT without it is rejected.
 * **Server-to-server access** - when the call authenticates only with an API Key that is *not* associated to a user, there is no user identity to place in a cookie.
-Such calls must pass `responseInBody=true`; the JWT is then returned in the response body, `{"response": "OK", "jwt": "<JWT>"}`, instead of a cookie.
+Such calls must pass `responseInBody=true`; the JWT is then returned in the response body, `{"response": "OK", "jwt": "<JWT>"}`, instead of a cookie (cookies are used for browsing).
 Calling without `responseInBody=true` in this case is rejected.
 * `responseInBody=true` can also be used with username/password or a user-associated API Key, to get the JWT back in the body instead of a cookie.
 * A bearer-header JWT (as opposed to a cookie) may be used with or without the `unm` claim.